-Instructions to ignore the arrows produced no deficit in operation span scores, t(47) = -0.43, d = -0.13, indeed the hi-demand participants (M = 57.3%, SD = 11.7) numerically outperformed the lo-demand participants (M = 55.6%, SD = 14.0).
-Experiments 1-4 suggest that subsequent-task effects impact span tasks only when there is a match between the stimuli ignored in task 1 and those remembered in task 2.
-This pattern is predicted by an stimulus-similarity account, but is inconsistent with depletion theory.
+Instructions to ignore the arrows produced no deficit in operation span scores, t(47) = -0.43, d = -0.13; indeed the high-demand participants (M = 57.3%, SD = 11.7) numerically outperformed the low-demand participants (M = 55.6%, SD = 14.0).
+Experiments 1-4 suggest that subsequent-task effects impact span tasks only when there is a match between the stimuli ignored in Task 1 and those remembered in Task 2.
+This pattern is predicted by a stimulus-similarity account but is inconsistent with depletion theory.